kizniche/Mycodo/mycodo-manual.rst

 These examples expand on the simple examples, above, by activating specific actions.
 The following examples will reference actions with IDs that can be found under the ``Actions`` section of the Conditional.
-Two example action ID will be used: 'qwer1234' and 'uiop5678'.
-Additionally, run_all_actions() is used here, which is just another way to trigger all actions.
+Two example action ID will be used: "qwer1234" and "uiop5678".
+Additionally, run_all_actions() is used here, which will run all actions in the order in which they appear in the Actions section of the Conditional.

 ::